The author is a guitarist and bassist with over 35 years of experience as a musician.

-Some of the best bass guitars in the world are made by the manufacturers who also create the finest electric guitars.
-Others are built by companies who specialize only in gear for bass players.
+Some of the best bass guitars in the world are made by manufacturers who also create the finest electric guitars.
+Others are built by companies that specialize only in gear for bass players.

 But figuring it out isn't always easy.
 You're going to have to do a little research to uncover which companies make exactly what you need for your style and budget.

 This article can help.
 In this guide we’ll take a look at some of the best bass guitar brands out there, and what makes them so great.
 These are companies that have forged their legacies over the decades, and sometimes centuries.